Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/5_Actors_and_Transactions.md

-The Carequality Push Notifcation IG defines specific Actors and Transactions.
+The Carequality Push Notification IG defines specific Actors and Transactions.
 All transactions require following the policies and requirements of the Carequality FHIR Implementation Guide, available at: [LINK]

 ### Actors
 The Push Notifications defines 4 Actors: